Notes · Build Note

 - No account.
 There is nothing to sign into, so nothing ties a lookup to an identity.

 - History stays on your device.
-Your recent-lookup list lives in your browser's local storage, not on a server, and you can clear it whenever you like.
+Your user-controlled recent-lookup list lives in browser local storage and can be cleared whenever you like.

 - Ads do not receive your queries.
 Ads are off entirely today; if shown later, they are not handed your query content.